-A chronic illness, such as sickle cell disease, presents many challenges for patients and their families.
-That is why we provide a number of supportive services, including a monthly parent support group, assistance with school issues, a summer camp for patients who are 7 to 12 years old and many more.
+A serious chronic illness such as sickle cell disease presents many challenges for patients and their families.
+That is why we provide a number of supportive services, including assistance with school issues, a summer camp for patients, and psychology and social work support in clinic.

-Our multidisciplinary team plays an important role by helping patients and families understand their medical condition and by guiding them to helpful community resources.
+Our multidisciplinary team plays an important role by helping patients and families understand their medical condition and guiding them to community resources.

-The Comprehensive Sickle Cell Center program director, Punam Malik, MD, is known nationally, and even internationally, for her gene therapy research.
-She also is the Program Leader of the Hematology and Gene Therapy Program at the Cancer and Blood Diseases Institute.
+The Comprehensive Sickle Cell Center director, Punam Malik, MD, is internationally known for her innovative gene therapy research.
+She also is the program leader of the Hematology and Gene Therapy Program at the Cancer and Blood Diseases Institute.

 At the Comprehensive Sickle Cell Center, a team approach allows us to provide the most effective, coordinated care possible.
 Our medical services include:

-- Coordination of newborn screening follow-up for hemoglobin disorders
+- Coordination of newborn screening follow-up testing, education and counseling for hemoglobin disorders

 - Comprehensive care for patients from birth through young adulthood